fluidself/fluidself.org/_books/art/improv-wisdom.md

 * **Try this:** Do the essential job first.
 What is it that really needs to be done?
 Try doing it first thing in the morning.

 * **Try this:** Change some simple habit.
 For example, instead of using a mug, experiment by drinking your morning coffee from a bowl, the way the French do, or from a small glass, as people do in Turkey.
-Instead of walking briskly from your car to the office, try a different pace-- walk very slowly, observing everything.
+Instead of walking briskly from your car to the office, try a different pace—walk very slowly, observing everything.

 * **Try this:** Go home a new way.
 Find another route from your home to work (or from your apartment to the store) and take the new path.
 Pay attention to the landmarks and the vegetation.
 Become a traveler in your own neighborhood.
 You may wish to take a different route every day for a week and see what you find.

-**THE TWELTH MAXIM: TAKE CARE OF EACH OTHER**
+### THE TWELTH MAXIM: TAKE CARE OF EACH OTHER

 - Be someone's guardian angel.
 Make your partner look good.